CLIFF takes both guest and employee safety extremely seriously. Read our COVID-19 NOTICE

 Contemporary luxury in a lovingly restored Georgian setting.

-Cliff at Lyons hotel near Dublin, 30 minutes from Dublin, occupies a collection of historic village houses, a barracks, forge and mill situated on the Grand Canal in Kildare.
+Cliff at Lyons hotel near Dublin, occupies a collection of historic village houses, a barracks, forge and mill situated on the Grand Canal in Kildare.

 The big house nearby was an important Irish estate, Lyons Demesne, belonging to an old Kildare dynasty.